visual-essays/essays/github-as-iiif-image-repository.md

-# Kent Maps Images
-# Using Github as an IIIF Image Repository
+# Github as an IIIF Image Repository

 This document describes an experimental approach for hosting IIIF images in a Github repository.
 In this approach image and IIIF properties files are stored in a Github repository and served by an external service that dynamically generates IIIF presentation manifests and serves IIIF image tiles from the Github content.